-Come to our Reconciling Anniversary Celebration August 18th, 2019
+Join our Reconciling Anniversary Celebration August 30th, 2020

-Join us as we renew and celebrate our commitment as a member of the Reconciling Ministries Network.
-Come for an amazing service at 10am with the Silicon Valley Gay Men’s Chorus and stay for a light lunch, followed by 12:30pm performance of “Doors Open,” a musical-comedy by playwrite Mark Teagle.
+In 2019, we renewed and celebrated our commitment as a member of the Reconciling Ministries Network.
+We had an amazing service at 10am in which the Silicon Valley Gay Men’s Chorus sang, then after a light lunch, we were blessed by a performance of “Doors Open,” a musical-comedy by playwright Mark Teagle of Wesley UMC.

 Our Statement of Reconciliation: